NormanTUD/OmniOpt/.gui/_tutorials/moo.md

 This will calculate the pareto fronts, and, when you had `--live_share` enabled, will automatically push these results to the OmniOpt2-[Share](tutorials?tutorial=oo_share) server.
 This can also be done manually, by calling `omniopt_share` on the run folder.

-## Algorithm for determining Pareto-Front-Estimation

-By default, [NSGA-II](https://pymoo.org/algorithms/moo/nsga2.html) by the **pymoo**-module is used.

-## What is NSGA-II?

-NSGA-II is a special kind of genetic algorithm.
-A genetic algorithm is a method inspired by how nature evolves things over time.
-It tries to find the best solutions to a problem by creating "populations" of possible answers and improving them over generations.

-## What makes NSGA-II special?

-NSGA-II is used when we want to find **more than one goal** at the same time (multi-objective optimization).
-For example, we might want a car that's both **fast** and **cheap**, but these goals often compete.

 ## Caveats
 <div class="caveat warning">
 Using MOO prohibits most of the graphs you can usually plot with OmniOpt2, since the result-value is not unambiguous anymore and cannot be used for plotting easily.
 We'd recommend using [OmniOpt2-Share](tutorials?tutorial=oo_share) to plot Parallel plots of your data in the browser.